Everything you need to know about I’m a Celebrity South Africa’s Carol Vorderman

 Carol Vorderman: Who is the I’m a Celebrity South Africa star?

-I’m a Celebrity… Get Me Out Of Here! is returning for its first-ever All-Stars series, with a host of fan-favourite campmates preparing to go back to the jungle.
+I’m a Celebrity… Get Me Out Of Here! is back for its first-ever All-Stars series, with a host of fan-favourite campmates in the jungle.

-Filmed last year, the all-stars series will see the former contestants settling into camp South Africa – rather than the usual Australian location – for a series that promises to be “even bigger and tougher” than ever.
+Filmed last year, the all-stars series sees the former contestants settling into camp South Africa – rather than the usual Australian location – for a series that promises to be “even bigger and tougher” than ever.

-Among the initial line-up of returning contestants is Carol Vorderman, the former Countdown co-host and TV personality.
+Among the line-up of returning contestants is Carol Vorderman, the former Countdown co-host and TV personality.

 The 62-year-old first appeared on the 16th series of I’m a Celebrity in 2016 alongside Scarlett Moffatt and Joel Dommett.
 She came in eighth place.